IepIweidieng/TJAPlayer3/tja.md

 *Unspecified*: The visual note positioning behavior in [BMS scrolling modes](#bmscroll--hbscroll--nmscroll) when note objects are placed into the time interval of positive delays.

 * `#DELAY <non-zero-float-seconds-delay-duration>`
-  * In TaikoJiro, when either `#BMSCROLL` or `#HBSCROLL` is used, the notechart stops scrolling for the specified duration even when notechart objects are placed into the stop duration by using negative delays.
+  * In TaikoJiro, in HBScroll or BMScroll mode, a delay with positive duration makes the notefield stop scrolling for the specified duration even when notechart objects are placed into the stop duration by using delays with negative duration.
   * A negative duration results in "negative delay" and can cause note objects to overlap.
-    * See [The Measure Delimiter Symbol and Timing](#the-measure-delimiter-symbol-and-timing) for the behavior.
+    * See [Sign of Timing Commands](#sign-of-timing-commands) for the behavior.
 * `#DELAY 0`
   * No effects

 #### Compatibility Issues

 * In TaikoJiro, delays with the absolute value of duration < 0.001 are treated as 0 due to limited timing precision.
-* In TaikoJiro, when either `#BMSCROLL` or `#HBSCROLL` is used, delays with positive duration cause the notechart to stop scrolling for the specified duration even when notechart objects are placed into the stop duration by using negative delays.
+* In TaikoJiro, in HBScroll or BMScroll mode, delays with positive duration can cause the notefield to stop scrolling up to the specified duration even when notechart objects are placed into the stop duration by using negative delays.
-* In TJAPlayer2 for.PC, a negative delay value causes unintended behaviors. (?)
+* In TJAPlayer2 for PC, a positive delay does not make the notefield stop scrolling even in HBScroll or BMScroll mode.

 ### `#GOGOSTART` / `#GOGOEND`